Patton College of Education

 The only requirement for you to be in a College of Education LC is that you be admitted to Ohio University as an incoming freshman in the College of Education.

 Because enrollment is limited and awarded on a first-come, first-served basis, interested students should submit applications as soon as possible.
-During Orientation in July and August, your Orientation academic adviser will review your LC assignment with you and assist you in building a complete and balanced schedule for your first quarter at Ohio University.
+During Orientation in June, your Orientation academic adviser will review your LC assignment with you and assist you in building a complete and balanced schedule for your first quarter at Ohio University.

 Learning Community Options